Karroroenning/Rock_paper_scissors/README.md

 **Header:**
 The first impression is the most important.
 We have a large and clear header that is centered across the page.
 The feeling should be a bit like space and being in an arcade.

 - I chose to have the dark background and a light header because the contrast is very good.
 The use of the neon sign feeling will take you back to the arcades you used to be in.

+**Start Game:**
-When you hover over the start game sign, there is a very subtle zoom that shows it is a clickable link.
+When you hover over the "start game" sign, there is a very subtle zoom that shows it is a clickable link.
 That takes you to the game page.

-**Start Game:**

--
+- Considering that the header takes up a lot of focus on the page, I chose to have the start game a little more discreet so that it doesn't get too messy.
+There must not be too much happening on the page so that the user gets confused